holepunchto/hypercore/README.md

 #### `const updated = await core.update()`

-Wait for the core to try and find a signed update to it's length.
+Wait for the core to try and find a signed update to its length.
 Does not download any data from peers except for a proof of the new core length.

 ``` js